What is Zero Trust?

 Multi factor authentication (MFA) is one of the most common ways to confirm the user’s identity and increase the security of the network.
 MFA relies on two or more pieces of evidence, including security questions, email/text confirmation or logic-based exercises to assess the user’s credibility.
 The number of authentication factors an organization uses is directly proportional to network security — meaning that incorporating more authentication points will help strengthen the organization’s overall security.

 Zero Trust also prevents attacks through least-privilege access, which means that the organization grants the lowest level of access possible to each user or device.
 In the event of a breach, this helps limit lateral movement across the network and minimizes the attack surface.

 Finally, the Zero Trust model uses microsegmentation — a security technique that involves dividing perimeters into small zones to maintain separate access to every part of the network — to contain attacks.
+This can be done via devices and functions or, most effectively, by identity and controlling groups and users.
 If a breach occurs, the hacker is unable to explore outside the microsegment.

-3. Enable real-time monitoring to identify malicious activity quickly.
+3. Enable real-time monitoring and controls to identify and halt malicious activity quickly.

 While a Zero Trust model is largely preventative in nature, the organization should also incorporate real-time monitoring capabilities to improve their “breakout time” — the critical window between when an intruder compromises the first machine and when they can move laterally to other systems on the network.
 Real-time monitoring is essential to the organization’s ability to detect, investigate and remediate intrusions.